-As you many know, on 7 July 2006, the Trademark Registration and Protection Proclamation was issued under Decree No. 501/2006; however, the implementing regulations were published and became effective on 24 January 2013.
+As you may know, on 7 July 2006, the Trademark Registration and Protection Proclamation were issued under Decree No. 501/2006; however, the implementing regulations were published and became effective on 24 January 2013.

 Now, and according to the implementing regulations, the Ethiopian Trademark Office (ETMO) has decided that the old registrations are to be divided into 2 categories: